hashicorp/aws-service-catalog-engine-for-tfc/README.md

 #### Configure the Portfolio

-Once you've applied the configuration, you should see an Example
+Once you've applied the configuration, you should see a newly created AWS Service Catalog portfolio in [your AWS Service Catalog dashboard](https://console.aws.amazon.com/servicecatalog/home).